Giant cookies seem to be all the rage these days, and that’s for good reason. Who wouldn’t want to eat a giant gooey cookie?

 - The type of protein powder you use makes a huge difference.

 If you use whey protein, just be warned that the end product will likely be a thinner, dry cookie.
-I cannot recommend that PEScience protein enough (Quest makes a great whey/casein blend too).
+I cannot recommend that PEScience protein enough.

-The mixture won’t be totally smooth, but mix everything together until the brown sugar has dissolved into the liquids.
+The mixture won’t be totally smooth, but stir everything together so they are mostly mixed up.

 Step 2: Add the dry ingredients